toolleeo/cli-apps/README.md

 * [xh](https://github.com/ducaale/xh) - xh is a friendly and fast tool for sending HTTP requests.
 It reimplements as much as possible of HTTPie's excellent design.
 * [Yark](https://github.com/Owez/yark) - YouTube archiving made simple.
 * [youtube-dl](https://github.com/ytdl-org/youtube-dl/) - Downloads videos from [YouTube](https://www.youtube.com/) and some other sites useful for automated bulk downloads.
+* [yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes.
 * [ytfzf](https://github.com/pystardust/ytfzf) - A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl.
 * [ytmdl](https://github.com/deepjyoti30/ytmdl) - Get songs from Youtube in mp3 format.